 Non-Fixed Observations

 Figures 2.11 and 2.13 demonstrate the use of non-fixed observations.
-A non-fixed observation instruction does not include any column numbers because the number which must be read is found using secondary markers and/or other navigational aids such as whitespace and tabs which precede the non-fixed observation on the instruction line.
+A non-fixed observation instruction does not include any column numbers because the number which must be read is found using secondary markers and/or other navigational aids such as whitespace, tabs and/or commas which precede the non-fixed observation on the instruction line.

 If you do not know exactly where, on a particular model output file line, a model will write the number corresponding to a particular observation, but you do know the structure of that line, then you can use this knowledge to navigate your way to the number.
 In the instruction file, a non-fixed observation is represented simply by the name of the observation surrounded by exclamation marks; as usual, no spaces should separate the exclamation marks from the observation name, as spaces in an instruction file are interpreted as denoting the end of one instruction item and the beginning of another.

-When a PEST++ program encounters a non-fixed observation instruction it first searches forward from its current cursor position until it finds a non-blank character; it assumes this character is the beginning of the number representing the non-fixed observation.
-Then the program searches forward again until it finds either a blank character, the end of the line, or the first character of a secondary marker which follows the non-fixed observation instruction in the instruction file; the PEST++ program assumes that the number representing the non-fixed observation finishes at the previous character position.
+When a PEST++ program encounters a non-fixed observation instruction it first searches forward from its current cursor position until it finds a character that is not a whitespace or a comma; it assumes this character is the beginning of the number representing the non-fixed observation.
+Then the program searches forward again until it finds either a whitespace or comma character, the end of the line, or the first character of a secondary marker which follows the non-fixed observation instruction in the instruction file; the PEST++ program assumes that the number representing the non-fixed observation finishes at the previous character position.
 In this way it identifies a string of characters which it tries to read as a number; if it is unsuccessful in reading a number because of the presence of non-numeric characters or some other problem, the PEST++ program terminates execution with a run-time error message.
 A run time error message also occurs if it encounters the end of a line while looking for the beginning of a non-fixed observation.

 Consider the output file fragment shown in figure 2.15.
 The species populations at different times cannot be read as either fixed or semi-fixed observations because the numbers representing these populations cannot be guaranteed to fall within a certain range of column numbers on the model output file because “iterative adjustment” may be required in the calculation of any such population.
 Hence we must find our way to the number using another method; one such method is illustrated in figure 2.16.